- Beautiful Andean landscapes of volcanoes, blue skies and traditional villages

-Day 14 14: LAKE TITICACA - DEPARTUREBreakfast at 7:00am and then depart by boat (in a group with an english-speaking guide) to cross Lake Titicaca and visit the magnificent Taquile island.
+Day 12 11: PUNO - TITICACA - PUNO - No ridingBreakfast at 7:00am and then depart by boat (in a group with an english-speaking guide) to cross Lake Titicaca and visit the magnificent Taquile island.
 After lunch (not included) continue your journey across the lake towards the Uros floating islands and return to Puno.
 Arrival in Puno around 4:00pm.

-Your flight can depart this evening or we can book an additional hotel in Puno for you (or an extension to visit other parts of Peru).
-Transfer to the airport is not included.
+Day 13 12: LAKE TITICACA - DEPARTUREYour flight can depart today or we can book an additional hotel in Puno for you (or an extension to visit other parts of Peru).
+Transfer to the airport is not included (see dates and prices)